MadnessEngineering/Swarmonomicon/DOCKER.md

 # Docker Deployment Guide for Swarmonomicon

-This guide provides instructions for deploying the Swarmonomicon project using Docker on macOS and Windows platforms.
+This guide provides instructions for deploying the Swarmonomicon project using Docker on macOS (Intel and Apple Silicon) and Windows platforms.

 ## Prerequisites